Marvin Guy: Delays

 Guy had been in prison since 2014 awaiting trial.
 By December 2021, his case became the longest unresolved capital murder case in Bell County's history.

-His trial had been repeatedly delayed due to several factors, including Guy's health, COVID-19, and defense attorneys claiming the DA's office has not released all the evidence.
-A succession of defense attorneys and many legal motions have also contributed to delays.
+His trial had been repeatedly delayed due to several factors, including Guy's health, COVID-19, and defense attorneys claiming the DA's office had not released all the evidence.
+A succession of defense attorneys and many legal motions also contributed to delays.

-Several defense lawyers have been fired or quit.
+Several defense lawyers were fired or quit.
 Marvin Guy had two defense attorneys, Michael White and Russell Hunt, before Carlos Garcia took the role in September 2015.
 In 2021, Guy's family was in the process of hiring another attorney.

 In 2019, Guy sought a medical continuance because he needed back surgery for a degenerative condition.
 In 2021, COVID-19 precautions delayed all jury trials in Bell County's district courts.

 In December 2021, Guy's defense attorneys debated over evidence and trial dates with Assistant District Attorney Fred Burns and Judge John Gauntt.
-Joseph Caleb, the defense attorney, requested Marvin Guy's jail phone calls and the medical examiners file.
+Joseph Caleb, the defense attorney, requested Marvin Guy's jail phone calls and the medical examiner's file.
 Defense attorney Mike Ware argued, "We don't have the entire medical examiner's file, including photos."
 Judge Gauntt ordered that the medical examiner's file, including photos be produced.

 By the end of 2021, trial dates had been set and reset multiple times.
 The state sought a trial date in April 2023.
 Assistant District Attorney Fred Burns, the prosecutor, made a motion asking for a visiting judge to try the case, arguing that there were dozens of cases set for a jury trial in the 27th Judicial District Court.
 Judge John Gauntt denied the motion and the trial date was set for October 30, 2023.